barrettotte/IBMi-Book/docs/core/ibmi/intro.md

 * DB2 SQL
 * DDS/DSPF (More of a data format than a language)

 Additionally, more languages such as COBOL, REXX, C/C++, Python, Java, PHP, and NodeJS can be used through various means.
-I will include some information and example programs in my [Other Languages](../other/) section.
+I will include some basic information and example programs in my [Other Languages](../other/) section.

 ## Important Note